filipmoren/report-dummy/README.md

    dummy-report:prod

 ```
-Notice how we did not mount the curremt wd to the container, the image now
+Notice how we did not mount the current wd to the container, the image now
 containes the files needed.
 Note also how we changed the port mapping, from
 8787 to 8788.
 If we have both :dev and :prod running at the same time, we
 cannot use the same ports.